Abhishek-Aditya-bs/Recommender-System-MovieLens/README.md

 context of predictive models.
 Examples: Decision trees, Rule-based models, Bayesian methods and latent factor models.

-2. Content-Based Recommender Systems
+2. **Content-Based Recommender Systems**

 Content-based systems are dependent on two sources of data:

-● Description of various items in terms of content-centric attributes.
+- Description of various items in terms of content-centric attributes.

-● User profile, which is generated from user feedback about various items.
+- User profile, which is generated from user feedback about various items.

 Used in scenarios in which a significant amount of attribute information is available at hand.

 ### How do Content Based Recommender Systems work?
 ![](./workflow.png)

-● Preprocessing and feature extraction
+- Preprocessing and feature extraction

-● Content-based learning of user profiles
+- Content-based learning of user profiles

-● Filtering and recommendation
+- Filtering and recommendation

-3. Hybrid Models
+3. **Hybrid Models**

 Use both Content Based and Collabrative Filtering techniques to get the best results.